hexbatch/apple-core/v1/docs/core/step-5-types/type-api.md

 Token types name and info are in its attributes

-(other api here involve creating the token, getting token attribute values , and making a type-group)
+(other api here involve creating the token, getting token attribute values , and making a requirement)

 | Method | Path            | Route Name | Description                         |
 |--------|-----------------|------------|-------------------------------------|